Looking for some new crockpot meals to add to your weekly routine?

 Then all it takes is throwing everything in the pot and trying not to dive in too early.
 These ribs need a low and slow cook to reach that fork-tender texture.

-All the flavors of your favorite Mexican dish served up in a big bowl of soup?
-Sign me up!
+It’s all the goodness of your favorite Mexican dish served up in a big bowl of soup.

-Chicken cacciatore is a delicious chicken dish filled with mushrooms and peppers.
+Chicken cacciatore is a delicious chicken dish filled with peppers, mushrooms, and olives.

 Beef stew might just be the ultimate winter warmer.